htbrown/htbrown/README.md

 #### 📌 I'm Currently...

 - #️⃣ Learning some more C#;
-- 🤖 Working on a modular Twitch bot;
+- 🌳 Working on an automated garden watering system.
-- 🏖 On holiday.

 #### 📬 Contact